 50 BC and 100 AD.

-The Red Hill shown in the lower right hand photographs is particularly interesting.
+The Red Hill shown above is particularly interesting.
 It is large - and you can still see it, now registered on the Sites and Monuments Records.
 It is thought to be the Burnt Hill used in Baring Gould's novel Mehalah, though for the novel it is on Ray Island.